Finding gifts for a crafter can be tricky. You’re probably here because you’re related to one, friends with one, work with one, or are married to one.

 8. Audiobooks are Great Gifts for a Crafter

-If my project is a little more complicated or I’m trying anything new I prefer to listen to an audiobook so I can watch what I’m doing without losing any part of the story.
+If my project is a little more complicated or I’m trying anything new, I prefer to listen to an audiobook so I can watch what I’m doing without losing any part of the story.
 I love my Audible subscription.
-Every month I get to pick a new book amongst their huge library.
-You can gift her from 1 month up to a year so you get to choose your gift budget.
+Every month, I get to pick a new book from their huge library.
+You can get a gift subscription for anything from 1 month up to a year so you’re sure to stick to your gifting budget.

 9. An Actual Book

 This new book came out a couple of weeks ago by a crochet designer I admire a lot.
-It’s full of easy, modern patterns, techniques, tips and tricks and more.
-Whether she’s a beginner crocheter or an experienced one she’ll love and learn from this book (grab it from Amazon here).
+It’s full of easy, modern patterns, techniques, tips and tricks, and more.
+Whether your crafter is a beginner crocheter or an experienced one, she’ll love and learn from this book (grab it from Amazon here).

 10. Gift Card

-If none of the above inspire you, or you don’t feel confident enough to make a choice you always have the great option of a gift card to one of her favorite craft shops or even easier, an Amazon gift card.
-A lot of knitting and crochet tools, as well as yarn, is available on Amazon.
-I can guarantee she will be super excited to get to choose whatever she wants without even having to go to a shop and neither do you, that’s a win-win in my book.
+If none of the above inspire you, or you don’t feel confident enough to make a choice, you always have the option of a gift card to one of her favorite craft shops or (even easier), an Amazon gift card.
+A lot of knitting and crochet tools, as well as yarn, are available on Amazon.
+I guarantee she’ll be super excited to get to choose whatever she wants without having to go to a shop.
+And since you didn’t have to go to a shop either, that’s a win-win in my book.

-Now that you have all my Christmas dream gifts for crafter ideas I hope your only problem is to decide which one of these she’ll love the most.
+Now that you have all my Christmas dream gifts for crafter ideas, I hope the only problem left is deciding which one of these she’ll love the most.
 Pin this post to your gift board so you don’t forget what you decided to get her!